guyduche/sloika/gitCheatSheet.md

   * Do not end the subject line with a period
   * Use the imperative mood in the subject line
   * Wrap the body at 72 characters
-  * Use the body to explain what and why vs. how
+  * Use the body to explain why the change was needed, not what has changed

-Git commit message communicates the context about a change to fellow developers (and indeed to their future selves).
+Git commit message communicates the context about a change to fellow developers (and to their future selves).
 Diff tells *what* changed, but only commit message can properly tell *why*.
-Reestablishing the context of a change is a cost, and commit message helps reduced it and, as a result, shows whether the author of the changeset is a good collaborator.
+Reestablishing the context of a change is a cost, and commit message helps to reduce it and, as a result, shows whether the author of the changeset is a good collaborator.

 Distilled from https://chris.beams.io/posts/git-commit/